Open to the Public

 - The Gila River's future is uncertain.
 Your support will help save it.

 - Read a new report that describes the river’s current condition and examines potential impacts of diversion and climate change.

 - Enjoy a slideshow of wildlife via trail camera!

 The Gila Riparian Preserve protects more than 1,200 acres of the southwest's fragile riparian habitat and the verdant gallery woodland among the Gila River, the last of the southwest's major free-flowing rivers.

-In 2009, the Conservancy added four acres of important riverside habitat to the Gila Riparian Preserve.
+In 2009, the Conservancy added forty acres of important riverside habitat to the Gila Riparian Preserve.
 The new stretch inserts an important piece to this project area, which includes the preserve and more than 250,000 acres collaboratively managed by the Conservancy, local landowners, federal and state agencies and local organizations.